Xiphoseer/sdo-tool/docs/signum/references.md

 Application Systems seems to have been assigned the `9801834` publisher code out of the `9700000-9849999` prefix range ([source](https://www.isbn-international.org/range_file_generation)) of the (`978-`)`3` (german language) ISBN prefix for their Atari ST books.
-This allows for a 10 distinct ISBNs in the format `3-9801834-X-Y`, `X` being a sequence number, `Y` a check digit.
+This allows for 10 distinct ISBNs in the format `3-9801834-X-Y`, `X` being a sequence number, `Y` a check digit.

 0. [**Das Signum!
 Buch** / Volker Ritzhaupt (1988)](https://www.zvab.com/products/isbn/9783980183406) ISBN-10: 3-9801834-0-8